 Greg holds an MBA from Harvard Business School and Bachelor of Commerce from Queen’s University.
 He currently lives in Chicago with his wife Lesley and spends nights and weekends trying to keep up with his two boys, Tate and Theo.

 Matt DelRe is the director of performance solutions at Google.
 His team is focused on making Google’s advertising products easier to understand, buy, and optimize.
 Over the past 10 years, Matt has helped Google’s customers manage the transition to mobile and video.
 Matt attended Syracuse University’s Newhouse School and NYU’s Stern Business School.

-A L’Oréal veteran with over 15 years of strategic digital and integrated marketing and communications experience, Marie Gulin-Merle was appointed chief marketing officer at L’Oréal USA in 2014.
-Marie is responsible for driving new marketing models, innovations, and strategic partnerships across the company’s portfolio of more than 30 brands.
+Marie Gulin-Merle is the current Chief Marketing Officer of Calvin Klein.
+She has over 15 years of strategic digital and integrated marketing and communications experience.
+Prior to joining Calvin Klein, Marie served as the chief marketing officer at L’Oréal USA.
+In that role, Marie was responsible for driving new marketing models, innovations, and strategic partnerships across the company’s portfolio of more than 30 brands.

 Marie previously worked in various integrated marketing and communications positions with L’Oréal and spent almost 10 years building communications and digital strategies for L’Oréal Paris.
 She has served as the global head of integrated marketing communications at the brand’s headquarters in Paris, where she was responsible for brand marketing, content development, digital platforms, and sponsorships across 60 countries in eight strategic regions.